“Saturn’s action is to condense aqueous

 “You heard me,” Moon copped an indignant posture she likely prayed she could maintain.
 “So, what exactly did you do to become my best friend’s Mr. Right?”

 “Uh…” I drifted off to Lindley Meadow, a broad fairway of kite entrails and picnic tables across the nearby bike lane and horse trail.
-Several young friends or lovers sunned there, grouped blankets and goosebumps, free and easy as the Pacific westerlies.
+Several young friends or lovers sunned there, grouped blankets and goosebumps, free and easy as the Pacific westerlies–whereas I was about to blink and buckle.
 “Let me explain…”

-“Spare me, please—you think I really want to know,” she asked, then reconsidered.
+“Spare me, please—you think I really want to know the sordid details?” she asked, then reconsidered.
 “Okay, let’s have it.”

 “No one’s that headstrong without encouragement, Kenny.”
 Melissa rebuffed my stare, looking instead to the kites and running dogs, as in Boulder’s foothills, like Chautauqua on brighter days.